krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/pick-place-wall-4.py.md

-Here's a program to perform the `pick-place-wall` task:
+Here's the program to perform the `pick-place-wall` task:

 ```
 # pick-place-wall: pick up the puck and hold it at the target location with a short wall in the way
-# def pick_place_wall(robot):
+def pick_place_wall(robot):
-    if check("the robot's gripper is not above the puck"):
+    if check("the robot's gripper is not near the puck"):
-        robot.place("gripper above puck")
+        robot.reach("to puck")
+    if check("the puck is on the other side of the wall and the robot's gripper is vertically aligned with the puck"):
+        robot.slide("the puck to the wall")
+    if check("the robot's gripper is in front of the puck and the wall separates the robot from the puck"):
+        robot.lift("the gripper over the wall")
+    if check("the robot's gripper is on the other side of the wall"):
+        robot.put("the gripper next to the puck")
-    if check("the robot's gripper is not around puck and the robot's gripper is open"):
+    if check("the robot's gripper is not around the puck and the gripper is open"):
         robot.drop("gripper around puck")
-    if check("the robot's gripper is near puck and the robot's gripper is open"):
-        robot.close("gripper around puck")
-    if check("the robot's gripper is above puck and the robot's gripper is closed"):
-        robot.place("puck over wall")
-    if check("the robot's gripper is not above goal"):
-        robot.move("gripper over goal")
-    if check("the robot's gripper is above goal and the robot's gripper is not near goal"):
+    if check("the gripper is around the puck and the gripper is not near the goal"):
-        robot.move("gripper to goal")
+        robot.push("gripper to goal")
-    if check("the robot's gripper is near goal and the robot's gripper is closed"):
+    if check("the gripper is near the goal"):
-        robot.drop("gripper at goal")
+        robot.drop("gripper release puck at goal")
 ```

-This program assumes that there is a short wall between the puck and the goal, and that the robot can pick up the puck, lift it over the wall, carry it to the goal, and place it there.
-The program checks whether the gripper is in the right position to perform each step of the task, and calls the appropriate methods to move the gripper as needed.
+This program first moves the gripper to the puck and then checks if the puck is on the other side of the wall.
+If so, the robot slides the puck to the wall, lifts the gripper over the wall to the other side, and puts the gripper next to the puck.
+The gripper then picks up the puck, moves it to the goal, and releases it.